 A police check regardless of the purpose does not expire in the traditional sense.
 It is considered a ‘point in time’ check, containing valid information but only up to the point of issue.

-Your police certificate will be accepted until you are told otherwise.
+Your national police check will be accepted until you are told otherwise.
 Most non-profit organisations will not accept checks dated older than 3 months.
 Whether they accept an older check depends on their in-house risk strategy.

 To save time down the line, it is sensible to request an updated check whenever you apply for a new volunteer position.